This post may contain affiliate links, please read our disclosure policy.

 There’s a sunset celebration every night in Clearwater!
 Starting two hours before sunset and ending two hours after sunset, head to the pier to see street performers, vendors, and live crafters.
 On weekends, catch an outdoor film at Sunset Cinema, Clearwater Beach’s free “theater.”
 The shows start at dusk, so arrive early to reserve your spot on the lawn!

 The St. Petersburg community is filled with fun things to do, even if you’re on a budget.
 Whether you prefer beachfront parks or indoor activities, this coastal Floridian city has reasons for everyone to visit!
-Whether you are planning to stay one night or ten, be sure to make your reservations at Alden Suites Beachfront Resort.
+Whether you are planning to stay one night or ten, be sure to make your reservations at TradeWinds Island Resorts.

 Have you been to St. Peterburg Florida before?
-What is one of your favorite reasons to visit St. Petersburg?
+What is one of your favorite things to do in St. Pete?

 Looking for more reasons to visit the Tampa Bay Area?